microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

 ]
 ```

-The list only has one element as our AKS cluster only created one public IP, in our case the name of the public IP is `cab190bb-ec74-478e-b7f1-b36c83bfa94e`.
+The name of the public IP Address resource can be found in the _name_ field of the output.
+In our example output the name of the public IP address resource is `cab190bb-ec74-478e-b7f1-b36c83bfa94e`.

 ### Set DNS name for public IP resource